 General rules of conduct and hygiene

-Starting immediately, all residents of Berlin must follow general rules of conduct and hygiene.
+Currently, all residents of Berlin must follow general rules of conduct and hygiene.
 Everyone is urgently required to reduce physical social contact with people from outside the home to the absolute minimum.
-People should only leave their own home for important reasons – for example, to go shopping, to do sports or to work.
+People should only leave their home for important reasons – for example, to go shopping, to do sports or to work.
 All Berliners are also urgently advised to avoid travel.

-Strict contact restrictions apply in public and private spaces until the end of December 22, 2020.
-You can only be there alone, with members of your own household and persons from one other household.
-There is also a limit of five persons present at the same time.
-Children up to 12 years are not included.
+Strict contact restrictions apply in public and private spaces until the end of March 7, 2021.
+You can only be there alone, with members of your own household and at most one person from one other household.
+For single parents children up to 12 years are not included.

-In addition, the Berlin Senate strongly recommends that the mouth and nose be covered in some way at all times.
-This covering can include simple surgical masks, homemade/home-sewn fabric masks (community masks), or scarves and shawls that cover the wearer’s mouth and nose.
+In addition, the Berlin Senate strongly recommends that you wear a medical face mask or other mask .
 This recommendation applies in public places and especially when you are coming into contact with persons who are at particular risk.

-You are required to wear a mask or otherwise cover your mouth and nose in the following locations:
+You are required to wear a medical face mask (surgical mask, FFP2 or KN95 mask without ventilation valve) in the following places:

 - On local public transport